mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 The `last_processed_stories_id` parameter can be used to page through these results.
 The API will return stories with a `processed_stories_id` greater than this value.
 To get a continuous stream of stories as they are processed by Media Cloud, the user must make a series of calls to api/v2/stories_public/list in which `last_processed_stories_id` for each call is set to the `processed_stories_id` of the last story in the previous call to the API.
+A single call can only return up to 10,000 results, but you can get the full list of results by paging through the full list using `last_processed_stories_id`.

 *Note:* `stories_id` and `processed_stories_id` are separate values.
 The order in which stories are processed is different than the `stories_id` order.
 The processing pipeline involves downloading, extracting, and vectoring stories.
 Requesting by the `processed_stories_id` field guarantees that the user will receive every story (matching the query criteria if present) in the order it is processed by the system.